● Learn about more the Great Britain & Ireland team selected for the Curtis Cup

-Elaine Farquharson-Black, who will captain GB&I in the Curtis Cup for the second time following the win at Dun Laoghaire in 2016, has selected five players from England, two from Ireland and one from Wales for the historic match.
+Elaine Farquharson-Black, who will captain GB&I in the Curtis Cup for the second time following the win at Dun Laoghaire in 2016, has selected five players from England, two from Ireland and one from Scotland for the historic match.

 The team includes three teenagers – Annabell Fuller, Lily May Humphreys and Shannon McWilliam – alongside Olivia Mehaffey and Alice Hewson, who will make their second appearances for Great Britain and Ireland in the Curtis Cup after featuring two years ago.

 Mehaffery, Hewson and Sophie Lamb played under Farquharson-Black at the Junior Vagliano Trophy match in 2013.
 Please find full team profiles below: